ozkansafak/Galvanize-Capstone-Project/Notes.md

 at track=1: len(NoteOnEvent) = 849
             len(NoteOffEvent) = 850
 ```
 Also, my `preprocessing.py` script gave negative `duration` error.
-However, when I imported the midi file to **Ableton Live** and then exported it back and then ran the `preprocessing.py` on it, all the negative `duration` errors were gone!!! and the redundant NOteOff events were also gone.
+However, when I imported the midi file to **Ableton Live** and then exported it back and then ran the `preprocessing.py` on it, all the negative `duration` errors were gone!!! and the redundant NoteOff events were also gone.
 ```
 at track=1: len(NoteOnEvent) = 849
             len(NoteOffEvent) = 849
 ```

-> I might need to manually import and export the midi files in and out of Ableton Live before feeding them to RNN as training set.
+I might need to manually import and export the midi files in and out of Ableton Live before feeding them to RNN as training set.

 Tomorrow:
-- do more tests to check basic parameters.
+> Tests to check basic parameters.
-- import the time_series back to MIDI
+> Import the time_series back to MIDI

 ---

 *June 20, 2016 - Monday*

 Had a great meeting/ Brainstorming session with Kamil.
-**A crude Road Map:**
+**A Crude Road Map:**
 ```
 - Stage 0: Key & Chord Sequence Prediction
 - Stage 1: INPUT: Bass line